LiquidityGate/lqg-ai/documents/articles/permit2.md

 The Permit2 contract is used as an intermediary between a protocol and the ERC20 token.
 Rather than calling transferFrom() directly on the ERC20 token, a protocol calls permitTransferFrom() on the Permit2 contract.
 Permit2 then tracks and validates permit2 messages before using its allowance to perform the transferFrom() all directly on the ERC20 token.
 This allows Permit2 to provide EIP-2612 benefits for all ERC20 tokens!

-Morpho Integration
+LQG Integration
 Permit2 flexibility allows for its integration into various protocols in a way that aligns with their specific needs.
-For instance, Morpho uses a wrapper on top of Permit2.
-Specifically, Morpho leverages bothtransferFrom2 and simplePermit2 functions (a simplified implementation of the permit2 function) from this library.
+For instance, LQG uses a wrapper on top of Permit2.
+Specifically, LQG leverages bothtransferFrom2 and simplePermit2 functions (a simplified implementation of the permit2 function) from this library.

-In Morpho, the Permit2 functionality has been integrated into an if statement to provide users with flexibility in their token approval process.
-The code first verifies whether the user has submitted a standard allowance on the ERC20 to Morpho contracts.
+In LQG, the Permit2 functionality has been integrated into an if statement to provide users with flexibility in their token approval process.
+The code first verifies whether the user has submitted a standard allowance on the ERC20 to LQG contracts.
 If the user has submitted a standard allowance, the code proceeds with the standard approval process.

 However, if the user has not submitted a standard allowance, the code falls back to Permit2 token approvals.
 This approach enables users who prefer to use standard approvals to do so without being required to use Permit2.

 Conclusion
-Morpho has integrated Permit2: an open-source smart contract that enables more secure and user-friendly token approvals.
+LQG has integrated Permit2: an open-source smart contract that enables more secure and user-friendly token approvals.
 It introduces innovative features such as signature-based transfers, batch approvals, and expiring approvals.
 As more protocols integrate with Permit2, its value to users will continue to grow.

-To see how Permit2 works in practice, you can try Morpho’s AaveV3-ETH Optimizer.
+To see how Permit2 works in practice, you can try LQG’s AaveV3-ETH Optimizer.